SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

    The following are the parameter descriptions:
-    - twt_enable  :  1- Setup ; 0 - teardown
+    - twt_enable:  1- Setup ; 0 - teardown
-    - tx_latency  :  The allowed latency, in milliseconds, within which the given Tx operation is expected to be completed.
-If 0 is configured, maximum allowed Tx latency is same as rx_latency.
-Otherwise, valid values are in the range of [200ms - 6hrs].
+    - tx_latency:  The allowed latency, in milliseconds, within which the given Tx operation is expected to be completed.
+If 0 is configured, the maximum allowed Tx latency is the same as rx_latency.
+Otherwise, valid values are in the range of [200 ms - 6 hrs].
-    - rx_latency : The maximum latency, in milliseconds, for receiving buffered packets from the AP.
+    - rx_latency: The maximum latency, in milliseconds, for receiving buffered packets from the AP.
 The device wakes up at least once for a TWT service period within the configured rx_latency if there are any pending packets destined for the device from the AP.
 If set to 0, the default latency of 2 seconds is used.
 Valid range is between 2 seconds to 6 hours.
 Recommended range is 2 seconds to 60 seconds to avoid connection failures with AP due to longer sleep time.
-    - avg_tx_throughput  :  This is the expected average Tx throughput in Kbps.
+    - avg_tx_throughput:  This is the expected average Tx throughput in Kbps.
 Value ranges from 0 to 10 Mbps, which is half of the default [device_average_throughput](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-wi-fi/sl-wifi-twt-selection-t#device-average-throughput) (20 Mbps by default).

     For more information on parameters, refer to [sl_wifi_twt_selection_t](https://docs.silabs.com/wiseconnect/latest/wiseconnect-api-reference-guide-wi-fi/sl-wifi-twt-selection-t).